tayyab-ilyas/cybersecurity-blog-posts/pcn_cybersecurity_articles/navigating-the-digital-world-understanding-online-privacy-security-and-how-to-protect-it.md

 Qubes OS is a free and open-source operating system that focuses on providing added security for its users.
 It uses a virtualization-based approach to security, where each task or application runs in its own isolated virtual machine.
 This allows for a more secure and compartmentalized system, as any potential security breaches or malware will be contained within the affected virtual machine and will not be able to spread to other parts of the system.

 One of the key benefits of using Qubes OS is its use of "qubes," or isolated virtual machines, for different tasks or applications.
 For example, one qube can be used for browsing the internet while another qube can be used for online banking.
 This allows for added security, as any potential malware or security breaches on the internet browsing qube will not be able to access the online banking qube.
 Additionally, Qubes OS also includes features such as AppArmor and firewalling to further enhance security.
-Overall, Qubes OS provides a highly secure and customizable environment for users who prioritize the protection of their personal and sensitive information.
+Overall, Qubes OS provides a highly secure and customizable environment for users who prioritise the protection of their personal and sensitive information.

 ### Windows & Google Android